Onesie Campaign 2017: This Onesie is Empty

 Why is infant mortality important to you?

 Infant mortality means something different to everyone.
 We want you to share why infant mortality is important to you to help raise awareness about preventable infant death.
-Take a photo of yourself with a onesie and post it to Facebook, Twitter, and Instagram with a caption of why preventing infant mortality is important to you.
-Tag Healthy Baby Network to help spread the word!
+Take a selfie with a onesie and post it to Facebook, Twitter, and Instagram with a caption of why preventing infant mortality is important to you.
+Tag Healthy Baby Network and use the hashtag #thisonesieisempty to help spread the word!

 Use the hashtag #thisonesieisempty